 1. York Minster

 One of the most iconic buildings in York has to be York Minster.
+So add this place to your bucket list for your weekend break in York.
 A magnificent cathedral, with towering turrets, stained glass windows and stone buttresses.
-It is a marvel to view from both the inside and the outside, and is a must-visit attraction for anyone spending a weekend break in York.
-You can also head downstairs in to the underground chambers, where there is a history experience all about the cathedral, or if you have the stamina, walk the 275 steps up the central tower, offering views across the city!
+It is a marvel to view from both the inside and the outside and is a must-visit attraction for anyone spending a weekend break in York.
+You can also head downstairs into the underground chambers, where there is a history experience all about the cathedral, or if you have the stamina, walk the 275 steps up the central tower, offering views across the city!